-The southern section along Bragg Street between Eugene and MLK will begin construction December 2016.
+The southern section along Bragg Street between Eugene and MLK will begin construction in spring 2017.

 The eastern section along Murrow Boulevard from Gate City Boulevard underneath Summit Avenue to the intersection of Fisher Avenue and Greene Street will be ready for construction to begin in Summer 2017.